← All Conditions

 How do I know if my chest symptoms could be thoracic endometriosis?

-The key indicator is cyclical timing — symptoms that appear around menstruation and improve between periods.
-If you have chest pain, breathlessness, or a collapsed lung that follows this pattern, particularly if you have a known diagnosis of endometriosis, thoracic endometriosis should be investigated.
-A consultation with a detailed history is the important first step.
+The key indicator is cyclical timing — chest pain, breathlessness, coughing blood or a collapsed lung that appears around your period and settles between periods, often within about 72 hours of bleeding starting and usually on the right side.
+If your chest symptoms follow that pattern, particularly if you already have a diagnosis of endometriosis, thoracic endometriosis should be investigated.
+A consultation with a history timed carefully to your cycle is the important first step.

 What does treatment involve?